Related Research and Policy Resources

 • Working mothers who receive TANF experience an increase in depressive symptoms, which can be harmful to children’s well-being and development.
 They are also less likely to breastfeed and read to their children.1

-• One study found that children were 25% less likely to receive preventive care visits during periods when mothers received welfare while working compared to when mothers received welfare but did not work.2
+• One study found that children were 25 percent less likely to receive preventive care visits during periods when mothers received welfare while working compared to when mothers received welfare but did not work.2

 Studies examining work-related TANF sanctions find that they exclude families who are otherwise eligible and in need of assistance.3